nottinghamcollege/HTML-Email-Boilerplate-Redux/README.md

 ## Usage:

+This project uses `npm` and `gulp` packages to produce a production ready version of the email boilerplate.
+Originally the project began as static HTML files, however overtime this become a problem where dynamic elements where needed. i.e. toggling code blocks on/off, variable values etc. This has led to using various `gulp` related packages to fill this requirement.

+1. Install `npm`
+2. Clone the git source of this project and run `npm i` to install the required packages
+3. Modify the variables in `gulpfile.js` to your requirements
+4. Run `gulp` to build the email boilerplate
+5. The email boilerplate will be written to `dist/email-boilerplate-without-guidelines.html`

-Our boilerplate is split into two versions, stable and experimental.
-Previously this was managed by creating different HTML document versions, however since [
+The email boilerplate itself is split into two versions, experimental and stable.
+Previously this was managed by creating seperate HTML documents, however since [
 1bc2b35](https://github.com/centralcollegenottingham/HTML-Email-Boilerplate-Redux/commit/1bc2b35d4e4730eb4aea203f2d8fded1a93ec0d9) this is now done via branches in the Git repo.

 ### Develop branch (Experimental)